ATL Protocol Specification (v2.0.0)

 1.1.
 Core Philosophy

-The ATL Protocol is built upon the principle of Selective Disclosure.
+The ATL Protocol is built upon the principle of Selective Disclosure and Receipt Self-Sufficiency.

 - Private Storage: The full dataset and the Merkle Tree structure are stored privately by the Log Operator.

-- Public Anchoring: Only the cryptographic root of the Merkle Tree (the “Checkpoint”) is made public or anchored in a trusted timestamping service.
+- Public Anchoring: Only the cryptographic root (the “Checkpoint”) is anchored in trusted timestamping services.

 - Portable Evidence: Verification is performed using a “Receipt” — a self-contained cryptographic proof that links a specific private entry to the public anchor.